The County’s Role

 Advisory Group Composition

-The County currently is a member of the Gold Country Broadband Consortium and participates in the Nevada County Broadband Advisory Group, which is composed of:
+The County currently is a member of the Gold Country Broadband Consortium .
+The County regularly advocates for expanded broadband, working with local:

 - Economic Development Agencies